weareevermore/style-guides/ruby.md

 end
 ```

-* Do not rescuing the `Exception` class, be explicit in what you are
+* Do not rescuing the `Exception` class. `Exception` is the root of Ruby's exception
+ hierarchy, so when you rescue `Exception` you rescue from everything, including
+ subclasses such as SyntaxError, LoadError, and Interrupt.
+Be explicit in what you are
  rescuing from

 ```ruby
 # bad